AutoTemplate: A Simple Recipe for Lexically Constrained Text Generation: Analysis

 \section{Analysis}

 \paragraph{Does AutoTemplate generate fluent text?} AutoTemplate decomposes the lexically constrained text generation task into template generation and lexicalization tasks.
-The template generation task aims to produce unnatural output, including placeholder tokens, leading to concerns that the final output text will be less fluent than the directly generated text.
+The template generation task aims to produce unnatural text with placeholders, leading to concerns that the final output text will be less fluent than the directly generating natural text.

-To this end, we evaluate the fluency of the output text by AutoTemplate and baselines.
+To this end, we compare the fluency of the output text by AutoTemplate and baselines.
 We specifically used the grammatical acceptability classifier based on \texttt{roberta-large} fine-tuned on CoLA dataset~\cite{warstadt-etal-2019-neural} following \citet{krishna-etal-2020-reformulating}\footnote{\url{https://huggingface.co/cointegrated/roberta-large-cola-krishna2020}} and show the micro averaged accuracy of sentence-level grammaticality.\footnote{Although we can also measure fluency using the perplexity of an external language model, it can assign low perplexity to unnatural texts containing common words~\cite{mir-etal-2019-evaluating}.
-Therefore, we decided to evaluate fluency using the classifier.}.
+Therefore, we decided to evaluate fluency using the classifier.}

 We show the results in Table~\ref{tab:fluency}.
 For the keywords-to-sentence generation task, AutoTemplate shows better fluency scores than the CBART model, characterizing the differences between CBART and AutoTemplate.
 While CBART relies on the non-autoregressive models, which leads to non-fluent text generation, AutoTemplate can be implemented on top of autoregressive models.
 Thus, AutoTemplate can generate more fluent output text.